chirpstack/chirpstack-ansible-playbook/README.md

 ### Provisioning

-Run the following command to deploy your LoRa Server instance, to upgrade to the latest versions or to update the configuration:
+Run the following command from your machine to deploy LoRa Server to your target instance, to upgrade to the latest versions or to update the
+configuration:

 ```bash
 ansible-playbook -i inventory full_deploy.yml